pelinbalci/Bayesian-AB-Test/Bayesian_vs_Frequentist_Approach.md

 Another explanation:
 (https://math.stackexchange.com/questions/2126662/what-do-the-two-things-such-that-data-is-fixed-and-parameters-vary-in-bayesi)

-"Under a frequentist point of view you might have an unknown parameter, say 𝜃, that you want to estimate based on some data you have collected.
+"Under a frequentist point of view you might have an unknown parameter, say &theta; , that you want to estimate based on some data you have collected.
 You assume that this true and unknown parameter is fixed.
 Your data are expressed through a random variable, say 𝑋. So, for example you are interested in maximizing a likelihood based on the probability density function 𝑓(𝑋∣𝜃).
 This means that you model your collected data under a belief that the probability function